PromyLOPh/guix-hpc-website/doc/activity-report-2018.md

 [Tourbillion Technology](http://tourbillion-technology.com/).

-This report highlights key achievements of Guix-HPC between its launch date in September 2017 and today, December 2018.
+This report highlights key achievements of Guix-HPC between its launch date in September 2017 and today, February 2019.

 # Outline